lun-4/bsky-dot/README.md

   - if there's less sentiment (e.g higher neutral proportion, model gives positive/negative/neutral), dot value decreases
   - works via proportion so if there's more posts or less posts, it doesn't matter
   - every hour it resets its concept of "average" emotion so that it doesn't collapse to 1 or 0, it'll always try to push itself to 0.5, making for a funnier graph
+  - its possible the current dot algorithm isnt even good!! it's a lot of trial-and-error for these things

 ## how